zain247195-dotcom/AI-Shell-A-Terminal-Based-AI-Assistant/README.md

-# Secure-Banking-Transaction-Simulator
+# AI Shell: A Terminal-Based AI Assistant
-A C++-based secure banking transaction simulator implementing AES, RSA, DSA, and SHA-256 for encryption, authentication, and secure transaction processing.
+A terminal-based AI assistant built in C++ that processes user commands, automates tasks, and demonstrates object-oriented programming and system interaction.